FellowTraveler/mycelian-memory/README.md

 🚨 🚧 🏗️ **This project is under active development and not yet production‑ready.**

-🤖 **AI-Assisted Development**: I (@sam33rch) have created this codebase using AI development tools, specifically **Cursor**, **Claude Code**, and **Kiro**.
+🤖 **AI-Assisted Development**: I (@sam33rch) have created this codebase using AI development tools, specifically **Cursor**, **Claude Code**, and **Codex**.
 Part of the motivation is learning to build production-level code with AI while exploring what techniques work best.

-As of 08-24-2024, I've been actively developing this project for ~5 weeks.
-I worked on problem disambiguation, architecture, specs, designs and provided oversight to the models for producing functional and good quality code.
+As of 09-11-2025, I worked on problem disambiguation, architecture, specs, designs and provided oversight to the models for producing functional and good quality code.
 I did one quick pass to get it ready for this early open source release to gather developer feedback.

-The next step is to perform a thorough code review to improve the code quality.
+The next highest priority task is to systematiclly improve projects design using LongMemEval as the North Star.
+Prioritizing this over a through code review because I believe it will help me identify critical unknown-unknowns that will have a major impact on the design.
+Don't want to make throwaway code reliable at this point.
+Having said that I will keep the main branch stable to testing and experimentation.

- Majority of the code was written by o3 and gpt5-high models, followed by Claude Sonnet 4.
+Majority of the code was written by o3 and gpt5-high models, followed by Claude Opus and Sonnet 4.1 series models.

 📚 **Learning Journey**: This is my first Go project, so I'm learning idiomatic Go patterns as I build.
 The code is functional but far from perfect, I'm currently focused on improving reliability.
 I invite the Gopher community to help make this project better through feedback, contributions, and guidance.

 You'll find detailed AI development methodologies and techniques that have worked well documented in [docs/coding-stds/ai-coding-best-practices.md](docs/coding-stds/ai-coding-best-practices.md), and I'll continue updating these insights as the project evolves.